WordPress/wordpress-playground/pages/using-php-in-the-browser.md

 -   Brand the outgoing HTTP requests with a unique tab id
 -   Ignore any `BroadcastChannel` messages with a different id

-Technically, a scope is a string included in the `PHPServer.absoluteUrl`.
+Technically, a scope is a string included in the `PHPRequestHandler.absoluteUrl`.
 For example:

 -   In an **unscoped app**, `/index.php` would be available at `http://localhost:8778/wp-login.php`
 -   In an **scoped app**, `/index.php` would be available at `http://localhost:8778/scope:96253/wp-login.php`